ipyai

 For each AI prompt, ipyai sends:

-Prompts are stored in SQLite in a dedicated claude_prompts table.
+Prompt history is stored in SQLite; for compatibility, the table is currently named claude_prompts.
 Session metadata is stored in IPython’s sessions.remark JSON, including cwd, backend, and provider_session_id.

 Tools